dl5rfk/LoRa_APRS_iGate/README.md

 ATTENTION:

 Do only enable digipeating if you know what you are doing.
 TX freq and RX freq must (!) be different, otherwise you will get a ping-pong and lock the frequency.
 You have been warned
+Do only use the TX function of the iGate if you know what you are doing.

+By using this software you are responsible to be inline with the regulations in your country